aws-amplify/amplify-swift/CONTRIBUTING.md

 ## Our History and Ethos

-AWS Amplify aims to enhance the development experience using JavaScript with AWS.
-Amplify codifies best practices through programmatic interfaces to help you effortlessly interact with cloud resources.
+AWS Amplify for iOS aims to provide highly-opinionated, declarative, interaction based, interfaces which adopt best practices for interfacing with cloud resources.
+We are targeting AWS first as our initial cloud provider (big surprise!), but are designing the framework to allow support for other cloud providers

-First and foremost Amplify exposes to you WHAT things do and then HOW best to do them.
+Amplify exposes to you what things do and then how best to do them.
 The WHAT is at a functional use case with HOW being an opinionated implementation that you can override with “escape hatches.”
-This will allow you to have higher velocity and build better applications by focusing less on implementation choices.
-Secondly, Amplify should be a manifestation of The Rule of Least Power when developing against AWS.
+This will allow you to achieve higher velocity by combining a set of well tested, correct by construction designs which allow you to plug-in your custom application specific business logic.
+Additionally, Amplify should be a manifestation of The Rule of Least Power when developing against AWS.
 This means it encourages architectural and programmatic best practices and the ability to start quickly.
 This shows by encouraging certain services (API Gateway usage vs. direct DynamoDB interaction) or certain connection patterns (Circuit breaker, retry counts and throttle up/down).

 Opinionated implementations: There are many ways to interface with AWS Services.
 Certain service interactions are favored over others.
 For instance if sending and receiving JSON we would prefer an API Gateway endpoint to other mechanisms.
 Amplify will programmatically help optimize for cost and performance through library decisions.

-Declarative actions: Amplify will provide you a reference to a generic client object and ability to perform common actions.
-“RegisterUser”, “Login”, “SendObject”, “UpdateObject”, “StreamData”.
+Declarative actions: Contrary to lower level service APIs like "putItem()" which require developers to handle client exceptions and http verbs, and response codes, Amplify provides developers with interaction based APIs such as: "RegisterUser", "Login", etc. with human readable errors and recovery suggestions.
 By default you should not need to worry about AWS Service specific API operations like putItem() with a unique hash or even HTTP verbs.

 Cascading service interactions: Certain actions in a declarative style can have overlapping or ambiguous AWS Service implementations.
 With an opinionated implementation we can decide which Services are "primary" and which are "secondary" depending on what is configured.
 For instance sending an image will prefer S3 over API Gateway..